ZackeryRSmith/Reter/README.md

 # No documentation.
 I have yet to add much documentation or examples.
-I will change this though I don't plan on adding many features to Reter due to another project I am working on.
+I will change this, though I don't plan on adding many features to Reter due to another project I am working on.

 ![](http://ForTheBadge.com/images/badges/made-with-python.svg)